nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- Of you.
 Fighting a dark Jedi.
 Revan, I guess.
 	- Force sensitivity?
 What do you mean?
 	- This isn't the first time I had a vision.
-- Go out with Bastilla and Carth
+- Go out with Bastila and Carth
 - Twilek
 	- **You must have me confused with someone else.**
 	- **Canderous?
 Isn't he that Mandalorian that works for Davik?**
 	- **Okay.
 I got the message.
 You can go now.**
-- Level up Bastilla and equip
+- Level up Bastila and equip
 - buy detonator -> new speech :)
 - Banter w/ Carth
 	- Maybe losing lightsabers is a side-effect of her Battle Meditation.